devilbox/docker-nginx-stable/README.md

 > ⚠ **Warning:** The latest available git tag is also build every night and considered a rolling tag.

 ## ✰ Features

+This repository uses official httpd Docker images and adds a lot of features, logic and autmomation op top.
+This allows you to feature-toggle certain functionality simply by setting environment variables.

+Below is a brief overview about most outstanding features, but I would still advice you to read up on available [environment variables](#-environment-variables), as well as the [architecture](#-architecture) to get the whole picture.

 > 🛈 For details see **[Documentation: Features](doc/features.md)**

-### Automated virtual hosts
+#### Automated mass virtual hosts

-Virtual hosts are created automatically, simply by creating a new project directory (inside or outside of the container).
+* Virtual hosts are created automatically, simply by creating a new project directory (inside or outside of the container).
 This allows you to quickly create new projects and work on them in your IDE without the hassle of configuring the web server.

-### Automated PHP-FPM setup
+#### Automated PHP-FPM setup

-PHP is not included in the provided images, but you can link the Docker container to a PHP-FPM image with any PHP version.
+* PHP is not included in the provided images, but you can enable a remote backend and link it to a PHP-FPM image.
 This allows you to easily switch PHP versions and choose one which is currently required.

-### Automated Reverse Proxy setup
+#### Automated Reverse Proxy setup

-Each virtual host can specify its own custom backend.
-You could for instance serve two NodeJS applications, one Python service and 4 PHP projects, as well as a few that only provide static files.
-This configuration is applied automatically based on environment variables.
+* In reverse proxy mode, you can choose any http or https backend of your likings.
+This way you can proxy NodeJS, Python, etc. and use the webserver to add SSL in front.

-### Automated SSL certificate generation
+#### Automated SSL certificate generation

-SSL certificates are generated automatically for each virtual host to allow you to develop over HTTP and HTTPS.
+* SSL certificates are generated automatically for each virtual host if you choose to enable it

-### Automatically trusted HTTPS

-SSL certificates are signed by a certificate authority (which is also being generated).
-The CA file can be mounted locally and imported into your browser, which allows you to automatically treat all generated virtual host certificates as trusted.
+#### Trusted HTTPS in all vhosts
+* Virtual host SSL certificates are signed by an internal Certificate Authority (or one you provide to the image).
+That makes it possible to set the CA to trusted and all generated vhosts will automatically have trusted SSL.

-### Customization per virtual host
+#### Customization per virtual host

-Each virtual host can individually be fully customized via [`vhost-gen`](https://github.com/devilbox/vhost-gen) templates.
+* Each virtual host can individually be fully customized via [`vhost-gen`](https://github.com/devilbox/vhost-gen) templates.

-### Customization for the default virtual host

-The default virtual host is also treated differently from the auto-generated mass virtual hosts.
-You can choose to disable it or use it for a generic overview page for all of your created projects.

-### Local file system permission sync
+#### Local file system permission sync

-File system permissions of files/dirs inside the running Docker container are synced with the permission on your host system.
+* File system permission/ownership of files/dirs inside the running container can be synced with the permission on your host system.
 This is accomplished by specifying a user- and group-id to the `docker run` command.

+#### Tested with common Frameworks
+* Wordpress, Drupal, Laravel, CakePHP, PhalconPHP, Magento, Shopware, Typo3, Yii, Zend and many others.

 ## ∑ Environment Variables